Deb Goldberg: 2006 lieutenant governor campaign

 In the 2006 Democratic Primary, Goldberg finished second in a three-way race to then-Worcester Mayor Tim Murray with 33% of the vote.

 She received the endorsement of the Boston Herald, but failed to win the endorsement of her hometown newspaper, the Brookline Tab, because, they claimed, she had "been taking too much credit" for the town's accomplishments and had "over inflate(d) the chairman's job".
 The strongly worded rebuke resulted in a vocal reader response and a separate endorsement from Stan Spiegel, a Brookline Tab columnist and Brookline Town Meeting member.

 2014 campaign for treasurer

 On February 27, 2014, Goldberg formally announced her candidacy for State Treasurer.
 At the Massachusetts Democratic Convention, she was the top vote-getter in the race for Treasurer, winning 38.9% of the vote.
 Goldberg was the first to release a televised advertisement in the race on August 4, 2014.
 Goldberg was seated as Treasurer January 21, 2015 after defeating Republican Mike Heffernan in the general election.

 2018 re-election

 In 2018, Goldberg was re-elected to her position as State Treasurer with 67.6% of the vote.
 She defeated State Representative and Republican National Committeewoman Keiko Orrall who was unopposed for the Republican nomination.

 2022 re-election

+Goldberg filed paperwork to run for the open congressional seat in the Massachusetts 4th congressional district in 2020, but decided against it in October 2019.
+The seat was ultimately won by Jake Auchincloss.
 In 2022, Goldberg defeated former software engineer and Libertarian nominee Cristina Crawford.
 With no Republican opponent, Goldberg was re-elected as State Treasurer with 76.6% of the vote.